ecgine/ecgine.com/_faqs/general/isitavailableonmydevice.md

 urlname: isitavailableonmydevice
 ---

-Ecgine is a tool to build and deploy business applications on Desktop, Web, Mobile and Tablets by reducing upto 95% of time and cost.
-It is an online tool that takes your requirement specification and generates native applications on all platforms.
+As of now Ecgine is available for Windows, Mac and Linux PCs.
+Ecgine for Android and iOS is in plans.